Text by Darren Tesar

 PROJECTS ◆

-Medium into material and back into becoming another medium.
-Photography and the photograph bridge in their countless reflections, intentions and personal memories in order to bring something back, namely an impossible security in being a Taiwanese woman.
-A half-blood offspring of dying people (Kavalan) populated more by old amateur photographs than those living today.
+Medium into the material and back into becoming another medium.
+Photography and the photograph bridge their countless reflections, intentions, and personal memories to bring something back, namely the impossible security of being a contemporary Native Taiwanese woman — An offspring of dying Indigenous People (Kavalan) populated more by old amateur photographs than those living today.

 MORE